 Please inform our staff of any changes to your name, address, phone number, health care card, and pension or Medicare number.

 If you are unhappy or have a complaint regarding any aspect of your care, please discuss the matter with your GP/doctor or with practice staff.
 If you feel that you are unable to speak to us directly, you may also contact the Health Care Complaints Commission on 1800 043 159.

-At Erina Fair Medical Centre we continuously look for ways to improve our services to our patients.
-If you have any concerns or suggestions for ways we could improve our services or facilities, please contact our practice by phone or email through the Contact Us link on this website
+At Erina Fair Medical Centre our doctors continuously look for ways to improve their services to patients.
+If you have any concerns or suggestions for ways services could improve, please contact our practice by phone or email through the Contact Us link on this website